agibsonsw/AndyEdits/README.md

 the whole of this area will become a single edit-region!

 CURRENT LIMITATIONS:
-Undo can cause the previously edited region to be lost from the edit history.
 Multi-select will only remember the first selection area.